Correct-Syntax/correct-syntax.github.io/content/posts/looking-ahead.md

 It's all about *perspective*.

-The earthly, here and now isn't so valuable when compared to the spiritual, heavenly things of Yahweh.
+The earthly, here-and-now isn't so valuable when compared to the spiritual, heavenly things of Yahweh.
 As the hymn says, *"and the things of earth grow strangely dim, in the light of His glory and grace".*

 Too often we focus on what's going on in our lives or look at the world and question whether it is worth it.
 However, if we cannot find joy and strength in our present circumstances, then we can look to our bright future, just as our Savior Yahushua did in His moments of agony and anguish.